Atlanta (TV series): Critical response

 In 2019, Atlanta was ranked 10th on The Guardians list of the 100 best TV shows of the 21st century.
 The Writers Guild Foundation listed the season 1 episode "Streets on Lock" as having one of the best scripts of 2010s film and television, writing, "The story features fully realized supporting players and miscreants, but right when we start laughing, everything takes a sour turn, causing us to reflect on what we're really laughing at".

 The third season has a score of 93 out of 100 on Metacritic, based on 24 critics.
 On Rotten Tomatoes, it has an approval rating of 96%, based on 130 reviews, with an average rating of 8.6/10.
 The site's critical consensus reads, "Atlanta takes Paper Boi and his entourage out of Georgia, but this inspired third season proves that the more things change, the more they stay weird."

 The fourth season has a score of 82 out of 100 on Metacritic, based on 10 critics.
 On Rotten Tomatoes, it has an approval rating of 98%, based on 119 reviews, with an average rating of 9.0/10.
 The site's critical consensus reads, "Foregrounding its characters and namesake again after an anthological sojourn in Europe, Atlanta closes out in its sweet spot: funny, insightful, and weird as hell."

-In 2022, Rolling Stone ranked Atlanta as the ninth-greatest TV show of all time.
+Since its release, Atlanta has been often considered to be one of the greatest television series of the 21st century and of all time.
+(Note: Attributed to multiple sources.)